-Staircase reports (now retired) and Strategic Plan KPI reports provide annual feedback on element's performance (School, Department and Research Centre).
-The model is directly linked to the University's Strategic Plan KPI s, and has been used to cascade University level targets down to groups and elements (Schools/Department/Research Centres).
+Staircase reports (now retired) and Strategic Plan KPI reports provide annual feedback on an element's performance (schools, departments and research centres).
+The model is linked to the University's Strategic Plan KPIs, and has been used to flow University-level targets down to groups and elements.

-This has been done by way of differential group and element level targets, which take in to account the differing levels of opportunities and circumstances surrounding each Group and the elements within that Group.
+This has been done by way of differential group and element-level targets.
+Targets take in to account differing opportunities and circumstances surrounding each group and the elements within that group.

 These reports may only be viewed by members of the Griffith community.